cschladetsch/WorkFolder/repos/Readme.md

 # Repositories

-The location of the repos https://github.com/Ched-Services.
+The location of the repos.

 ## Contents

-Welcome
-Varsity

-Dekuple
-Flow
-Gather
-Pyro
+TODO